Chapter 05 · Conversion mechanics

 The empirical-optimal reminder includes the meeting time in the recipient's local zone, the agenda line, the join link, and a single explicit reschedule path ("if this no longer works, here are two replacement slots").
 The reminder that includes the explicit reschedule path produces fewer no-shows and more reschedules — a strictly better operational outcome, because a reschedule is one re-attempt away from a held meeting and a no-show is a recovery problem.

-When the meeting requires multiple attendees on the recipient side — a director plus a manager, a champion plus an executive sponsor — the calendar-link path collapses because no single recipient can commit calendar time for others.
-The operational pattern is a manual coordination flow with a designated point of contact: the AE asks the primary recipient who else needs to be in the room and proposes two or three windows that the primary then confirms with the other stakeholders.
+When the meeting needs multiple attendees on the recipient side — director plus manager, champion plus executive sponsor — the calendar-link path collapses.
+No single recipient can commit calendar time for others.
+The pattern is manual coordination through a designated point of contact: ask your primary contact who else needs to be in the room, then propose two or three windows that the primary confirms with everyone else.

-The book-rate on multi-stakeholder meetings is 20 to 30 percentage points lower than single-stakeholder meetings, and the elapsed time from reply to booking is typically four to seven business days.
-The show-rate, when the meeting does book, is at the high end of the warm-meeting band — 85 to 92% — because the coordination cost filters out low-intent recipients.
+Book rate on multi-stakeholder is 20-30 percentage points lower than single-stakeholder, and elapsed time from reply to booking is typically 4-7 business days.
+Show rate, when it does book, is at the top of the warm-meeting band — 85-92% — because the coordination cost filters out low-intent recipients before the meeting even starts.

 The AE-availability problem